akarthik10/akarthik10.github.io/amusement-park.md

 ---
 layout: page
-title: Amusement Park
+title: OpenGL 3D Amusement Park
 list: no
 ---

-#OpenGL Amusement Park
 This project, “An Amusement Park” uses OpenGL to draw a virtual amusement park.
 The park includes Ferris Wheel, Columbus Ship Ride and Roller Coaster.

 See the [YouTube video](https://www.youtube.com/watch?v=7_Z5359IEVU) for a walkthrough.